Yuji Itadori: Popularity

 Yuji was the number one fan-favorite Jujutsu Kaisen character on MyAnimeList (MAL) as of June 2021.
 In a Viz Media popularity poll taken in March 2021, he was voted the second-most popular character in the franchise after Satoru Gojo.
 At the 6th Crunchyroll Anime Awards in 2022, he was nominated for "Best Protagonist" and won "Best Fight Scene" for his battle with Aoi Todo against Hanami.
 He was also nominated in the same category for his battle with Nobara Kugisaki fighting against Eso and Kechizu.
-Adam McArthur's performance as Yuji was one of the nominees for Best Voice Artist Performance (English).
+Adam McArthur was one of the nominees for Best Voice Artist Performance (English) for his performance as Yuji.
 In May 2022, manga author Kenta Shinohara did his own tribute to the character of Yuji alongside Yuta and Megumi.